 A start has now been made on adding lists of locomotives actually seen on excursions.
 See the Excursion Reports page.
 If you are able to provide such lists please contact the Archivist and let him know for which trips you are able to provide a listing.

 Despite spending many hours on them, whilst travelling many miles, little information has emerged about the coaches used for the excursions.
 Details are given in the history of the companies known to have provided coaches and a few coaches appear in photographs, rarely though showing the registration.
 If you know the identity of any coaches used for the excursions please contact the Archivist.

-During the period B&J Travel provided coaches they owned five different coaches and it is presumed all must have been used, certainly their Bedford VAL and Bedford VAM where.
+During the period B&J Travel provided coaches they owned five different coaches and it is presumed all must have been used, certainly their Bedford VAL, Bedford VAM and Ford R226s where.
 The five are listed below.

 VHE 234 - Bedford SB1 / Plaxton C41F

 KNP 963D - Ford R226 / Plaxton C52F